twonth/winning-at-windows/README.md

 * I subscribe to the philosophy that emulators for retro-gaming should have retro-styled icons,  such as the [Antiseptic icons by starvingartist](https://www.deviantart.com/starvingartist/art/Antiseptic-Videogame-Systems-23217105), those found in [Ruckage's Snes Mini EmulationStation theme for Retropie](https://github.com/ruckage/es-theme-snes-mini), [ClusterM's hakchi2](https://github.com/ClusterM/hakchi2), [Faustbear's Additional Icon Pack 2.1 for Hakchi/CE/NESC/SNESC](https://imgur.com/gallery/09qQibS) and [JaffaCakeLover's Pixel Gaming Machine Icons](https://www.deviantart.com/jaffacakelover/art/Pixel-Gaming-Machine-Icons-413704203).
 For WiiU, see also Taurosa's icons [here](https://www.deviantart.com/taurosa/art/Basic-WiiU-Icon-326889848) and [here](https://www.deviantart.com/taurosa/art/Deluxe-WiiU-Icon-326889969).

 ## Windows settings and Hacks
 * Add items to the (classic) right-click context menu.
-Here is an example of adding a command to trim margins from PDF files, in a form ready to be saved as a reg file and imported via regedit.
+Here is an example of adding a command to trim margins from PDF files (using [pdfCropMargins](https://github.com/abarker/pdfCropMargins)), in a form ready to be saved as a reg file and imported via regedit.

 ```